 If you, like many parents, have tried to discipline kids who don’t want to listen, this article is for you.
-WebMD asked parenting experts for tips on how to discipline kids without being a drill sergeant, or a pushover.
+WebMD asked parenting experts for tips on finding that nice balance between disciplining kids without being a drill sergeant or a pushover.

 Discipline Tip # 1: Reward Good Behavior